lee2sman/reading-and-writing-the-web/projects/presentations.md

 ## Presentations to be held on 4/16

-# Possible Topics
+# Topics!

-* A history of Spam
-* A History of Cyberfeminism
-* Race and the Internet
-* Who Owns The Internet?
+* Who Owns The Internet? - Billy
+* Videogame Online Subcultures: Rhetoric and influence - Sophia
+* Slacktivism Online - Devon
-* Worms, Viruses and Cyberwarfare
+* Worms, Viruses and Cyberwarfare - Matt
-* The birth of 'social media'
+* The Birth of Social Media - Sophia
+* The Right To Be Forgotten - Sophie
+* Social Media and Social Status - Bailey
+* Targeted Marketing - Eumin
-* Sex and the Internet - Audey
+* Political Unrest and Social Media - Jamie
-* The infrastructure of the Deep Web
-* Open Source culture
+* Open Source Cultures - Emily
+* Malin
-* Cybersecurity and cyberwarfare
+* Censorship and The Internet - Asha
-* Social Media and Social Status
+* Business and Social Media - Tim
+* A History of Cyberfeminism - Sandria
-* Death and the Internet, Digital Memorials, Digital Inheritance
+* Race and the Internet - Ashton
-* Right to Be Forgotten
-* Digital Personal Assistants and Problems of Gender
-* Political Unrest and Social Media
+* Internet Addiction - Remi